oddbird/true/README.md

 I'd like that to change in the future, but it will require ruby code to achieve.
 In the meantime,
-you use True for logical unit tests, and use version-control for integration testing by comparing changes in output files.
+use True for logical unit tests, and use version-control for integration testing by comparing changes in output files.